 Before going into how to document learning, let us first see where to document.
 You can use a variety of tools to do this.
 You can give the young people a good old diary.
 Using a pen and real paper.
-In many write for themselves and are motivated to do so regularly.
+In many motivated to do so regularly.
 It helps people reflect on and understand their learning.

-Youth in Action projects, diaries are given out to participants and are mostly welcomed with happy faces.To document learning personal for reasons. this is still an excellent instrument for those who like to
+Youth in Action projects, diaries are given out to participants and are mostly welcomed with happy faces.
+To document learning personal reasons. this is still an excellent instrument for those who like to

-$\rightarrow$ More about tool 9, Learning journal (page 84).
+→ More about tool 9, Learning journal (page 84).